Sushrut2007/Sushrut2007/README.md

 # Hi, I'm Sushrut 👋

-🚀 Aspiring Astrophysicist • 💻 Python Enthusiast • 🧠 AI Explorer
+🚀 Aspiring Astrophysicist • 💻 Python Enthusiast • 🧠 ML Explorer

 ---

 ### 🔭 About Me

 - 🧠 Passionate about Astronomy, Astrophysics, and Machine Learning
-- 🛠 Currently learning: Python, Git, and AI tools
+- 🛠 Currently learning: Python, Physics, and ML tools
-- 🚗 Also a big fan of cars and space engineering
+- 🚗 Also a big fan of cars
 - 🌌 My dream is to study the universe with data-driven science

 ---